 When you hear anything about Cuba, you usually think of rum, cigars and old cars.
 If you’re into your history, Fidel Castro and Che Guevara might spring to mind.
 That’s certainly all I knew about the country and I’d never had any intention of visiting Havana, the Cuban capital, or anywhere else in the country-it just wasn’t on my radar.
-So when I got a phone call from my trade union, Unite, asking if I wanted to go on a Young Trade Unionists May Day Brigade to the country, it didn’t take long before I said yes-more because I wanted to develop in my Union role than anything else-and before I knew it I was packing for visiting Cuba with Cuba Solidarity Campaign.
+Having said that, when I got a phone call from my trade union, Unite, asking if I wanted to go on a Young Trade Unionists May Day Brigade to the country, it didn’t take long before I said yes-more because I wanted to develop in my Union role than anything else-and before I knew it I was packing for visiting Cuba with Cuba Solidarity Campaign.

 Our 9 hour, 4,500 mile flight we took was with Air Cubana, a Cuban airline (you can no longer book flights with them, but there are plenty of other airlines who fly to Havana, from either London or Manchester) Flying Cubana was certainly an experience-no seat back TVs on their planes (or any TVs for that matter) and you could buy a FULL bottle of rum for about £4, so we drank a fair bit on the plane.
 Our matching t-shirts meant that people kept chatting to us about who we were and we made friends easily on the plane, as well as getting to know the rest of the group, most of whom hadn’t met in person before.

 Once we’d arrived at Jose Marti Airport and exchanged our currency (you can only get Cuban currency in Cuba, and you are not allowed to bring any home with you) we headed by coach to Julio Antonio Mella International Camp, about 50 kilometres out of the city, where we’d be spending the majority of our two weeks-alongside 180 others from a variety of countries.
 I ended up sharing a block with some Canadians and some New Zealanders, who unsurprisingly I got on with the most-it’s always easier to bond when you speak the same language, isn’t it.

 Mornings started with a camp-wide alarm, the sound of a Cockerel, and then the playing of Guantanamera.
 Often these alarms were early, as we had very long days.
 And it being Cuba, we stayed up drinking rum most nights so lots of napping happened on our coach.
 Our groups holiday mantra was ‘water?
 Put a bit of rum in it’ and I think some of us kept our calories up by drinking Cuban cola with our rum.

 Some of the activities we did were camp based, so there were days we didn’t leave the complex.
-Group meetings were held on our beach towels sat on the grass in the sun, we met families of the Cuban Five in camp’s meeting room and heard their stories (see below!) we watched a couple of informative films, we represented the UK in a culture night, and we spent a lot of time just hanging out with the brigades from other countries.
-Camp was our home for two weeks and though it was, as I’ve said, really basic-we loved it.
+Group meetings were held on our beach towels sat on the grass in the sun, we met families of the Cuban Five in camp’s meeting room and heard their stories, we watched a couple of informative films, we represented the UK in a culture night, and we spent a lot of time just hanging out with the brigades from other countries.
+Camp was our home for most of the two weeks and though it was, as I’ve said, really basic-we loved it.
 We did have 48 hours in Playa Giron part way through and 72 hours in Havana at the end of our trip, to give us an idea of life outside of the camp.

 The Cuban Five (or the Miami Five, as some know them) are Cuban men who had been sent to Miami by the Cuban government to investigate and uncover terrorist plots against Cuba-but instead they were arrested and charged with terrorist offences against America.
 The five were not given a trial, they were simply presumed to be guilty and jailed, for different amounts of time- all of them long.
 Not allowed to see their families often, if at all, and spending a lot of time in solitary confinement, life was not easy for the five.
 In Cuba, the five were heroes, and everywhere we went we saw their photographs and messages of support for them.